Explore Georgia Tours

 Juta Valley Horse Expeditions:

-The dramatic Juta Valley, with its backdrop of Chaukhi rock towers, offers exceptional riding terrain.
-Multi-day expeditions follow shepherd trails through alpine meadows, crossing streams and ascending to viewpoints that hikers rarely reach.
+The Juta Valley, backed by the Chaukhi rock towers, offers exceptional riding terrain.
+Multi-day expeditions follow shepherd trails through alpine meadows, crossing streams and climbing to viewpoints that hikers rarely reach.

 • Duration: Half-day to 5-day expeditions